-Timely warnings may also be posted for other crime classifications and locations, even though that is not required by the law, at the sole discretion of the university.
+Timely Warnings may also be posted for other crime classifications and locations, even though that is not required by the law, at the sole discretion of the university.

-Timely warnings will be distributed as soon as pertinent information is available, in a manner that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar occurrences.
+Timely Warnings will be distributed as soon as pertinent information is available, in a manner that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar occurrences.

-Anyone with information that may warrant a timely warning should contact:
+Anyone with information that may warrant a Timely Warning should

-Timely warnings will be issued to the campus community or, if the incident did not take place within Washington University's "Clery Geography," to those members of the campus community residing in the area subject to the ongoing threat, through the university's email notification system, postings on the WUPD or Protective Services websites, and/or other notification methods as deemed appropriate.
+Timely Warnings will be issued to the campus community or, if the incident did not take place within Washington University's "Clery Geography," to those members of the campus community residing in the area subject to the ongoing threat.
+Notification of Timely Warnings will be sent via campus-wide email, postings on the WUPD/Protective Services websites, push notifications through the WUSTL app, and other notification methods as deemed appropriate.